 We retrospectively studied all adult patients (>18 years) hospitalized in our multidisciplinary COVID-19 department who had a diagnosis of TTS.
-A confirmed case of COVID-19 was defined as the concomitant presence of a positive naso-pharyngeal swab for SARS-CoV-2 analyzed by reverse transcriptase polymerase chain reaction (PCR) assay and SARS-CoV-2-related interstitial pneumonia.
+A confirmed case of COVID-19 was defined as the concomitant presence of a positive nasopharyngeal swab for SARS-CoV-2 analyzed by reverse transcriptase polymerase chain reaction assay and SARS-CoV-2-related interstitial pneumonia.
 Lung involvement was assessed by computed tomography (CT) imaging.
-The criteria to hospitalize patients were: 1) the presence of symptoms and signs of mild-moderate COVID-19 pulmonary involvement, and 2) paO2/FIO2 ratio > 200.
-It is important to remark that on this basis all patients hospitalized in our COVID-19 department had a concomitant, albeit clinically mild, SARS-CoV-2 related pneumonia.
+The criteria to hospitalize patients were: i) the presence of symptoms and signs of mild-moderate COVID-19 pulmonary involvement, and ii) the ratio of partial pressure of oxygen and the fraction of inspired oxygen (P/F ratio) >200.
+It is important to note that on this basis, all patients hospitalized in our COVID-19 department had a concomitant, albeit clinically mild, SARS-CoV-2-related pneumonia.
 TTS was diagnosed according to the InterTAK diagnostic criteria (Table 1) [7].
-The study comprised the second and third wave of the pandemic in Italy, more precisely from 1st November 2020 to 31st May 2021.
+The study comprised the second and third waves of the pandemic in Italy, more precisely from November 1, 2020, to May 31, 2021.